 Of course, there’s no such thing as guaranteed employment anymore.
 But there is such a thing as guaranteed employability.

 In most jobs, if we’re standing still with our skill set, we’re quickly falling behind.
 Things are just advancing too quickly – technology, cultural trends, ideas.
 A key to keeping up is continuous learning.

 Many employers offer some form of tuition reimbursement, and yet a tiny fraction of eligible employees typically take advantage of that benefit.
 If your employer will foot the bill for more education, don’t leave that money on the table.
 The skills you learn may lead to advancement opportunities, and they will very likely help you land a new job if necessary.

-Even if your employer won’t cover the cost of school, there are no- and low-cost ways to keep your skills sharp, like the software training available from Lynda.com and the lectures on iTunes U. Of course, you can check out the latest books in your field from the library, follow industry blogs, listen to audio books and podcasts, and more.
+Even if your employer won’t cover the cost of school, there are no- and low-cost ways to keep your skills sharp, like the software training available from LinkedIn Learning.
+Of course, you can check out the latest books in your field from the library, follow industry blogs, listen to audio books and podcasts, and more.

 One of the best forms of professional development is being mentored.
 I’ve been blessed to have some great mentors during my days in corporate America (Thanks, Carl!) and in my current work (Thanks, Dick!).

 To find a mentor, seek out someone in your field who’s more experienced and/or successful than you are and ask if you could connect on some type of regular basis.
 Very often, successful people enjoy coming alongside someone who’s at an earlier phase of their career.